Does increasing your credit limit affect credit scores?

 There’s no law about how often you can request a credit limit increase.
 But if your issuer uses a hard inquiry to review the request, it could affect your credit scores.
 And having too many hard inquiries in a short time could give potential lenders and card issuers the wrong impression.

-If you have a Capital One credit card, requesting a credit limit increase won’t hurt your credit.
+If you have a Capital One credit card, requesting a credit limit increase won’t hurt your credit scores.
 That’s because Capital One credit reviews involve soft inquiries.
 But that might not be the case for other issuers.
-If a credit limit increase involves a hard inquiry, that could cause credit scores to dip temporarily.
+If a credit limit increase involves a hard inquiry, that could cause your credit scores to dip temporarily.

 Thinking about opening a new credit card?
 You could compare Capital One cards.
-Then, you can see if you’re pre-approved by answering a few questions.
+Then you can see whether you’re pre-approved by answering a few questions.
 Pre-approval doesn’t use a hard inquiry, so checking won’t impact your credit scores.

 Related Content